Kotlin/kotlinx-kover/docs/gradle-plugin/index.md

 A special case is when JVM and Android targets are present in the project at the same time - in this case, Kover default tasks (e.g. `koverHtmlReport`) will generate reports for all JVM targets, and Kover Android tasks (e.g. `koverHtmlReportRelease`) generate reports for specific build variant.
-However, if there is a need for a single report to contain measurements for both JVM targets and for any Android build variant, in this case, [reports merging](configuring#merging-reports) is used.
+However, if there is a need for a single report to contain measurements for both JVM targets and for any Android build variant, [reports merging](configuring#merging-reports) can be used.
 ```kotlin
 koverReport {
     defaults {